Fastvue/reporter-handy-scripts/README.md

 ## CloseOpenIndexes.js

-This script closes all open indexes (dates) in Fastvue Reporter's Elasticsearch database, excluding today’s and yesterday’s indexes.
-Closing indexes frees up memory resources, and Fastvue Reporter will automatically reopen these indexes when needed (e.g., when running reports on older dates).
+This script closes all open indexes (dates) in Fastvue Reporter's Elasticsearch database.
+Closing indexes frees up memory resources, and Fastvue Reporter will automatically reopen indexes when needed.
+You'll notice today's and yesterday's indexes will automatically re-open after running this script, as Fastvue Reporter opens these to import logs and run queries for the live dashboards.

 Instructions:

-1. Update the `baseURL` variable to match your Fastvue Reporter URL.
-2. In Chrome, go to your Fastvue Reporter's web interface, and navigate to **Settings > Diagnostics > Database**.
-   - If the database status is "Bad" or "Unknown," restart the Fastvue Reporter service in **services.msc**
-   - Wait for the status to show either "Connected", "Waiting for index recovery", "Preparing Elasticsearch" or 'Operational"
-3. Open Chrome DevTools:
-   - Press `F12` or `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac).
+1. In Fastvue Reporter, go to Settings > Diagnostic > Database and note the Cluster URI
+2. Remote onto the Fastvue Server, open Chrome and enter the Cluster URI into the address bar.
+3. Open Chrome's developer tools by pressing F12 or right-clicking and selecting "Inspect"
-4. Go to the **Console** tab, paste the script, and press `Enter`.
+4. Navigate to the "Console" tab
+5. Copy and paste the entire script into the console and press Enter
-   \*/
+6. A success message will be displayed in the console if the indices were closed successfully.
+An error message will be displayed if there was an issue closing the indices.